 - 1961 Diffusion alloy transistors OC170 for frequencies 50 MHz

 - 1962 Diffusion alloy mesa GF501 transistors for frequencies 300 MHz

 - 1966 Diffusion alloy mesa GF507 transistors for frequencies 800 MHz

 - Late 80's - end of production of germanium components

 And another for silicon devices, which I have truncated here as the more modern types do not interest me :

 Rather oddly, most of Tesla's early semiconductor series are identified by two-letters plus a two-digit suffix, with a one- or two-digit prefix that denotes an individual type within the series.
-This makes cataloguing difficult!
-I have Tesla data books from 1968 and 1976, and Tesla devices are included in a Hungarian data book from 1960.
-However I have no proper data for the earliest types.
+This makes cataloguing difficult because they do not sort alphanumerically into series.
+I have Tesla data books from 1968 and 1976, and some data sheets from 1966.
+Tesla devices are included in a Hungarian data book from 1960.
+However I have little original data for the earliest types.

-As with all Eastern European semiconductor manufacturers, Tesla went through major changes after the fall of communism.
+As with all Eastern European semiconductor manufacturers, Tesla went through major changes after the collapse of the USSR.
 Some of its parts still survive as specialist manufacturers.

 Tesla made a small number of point-contact transistors type xNT40 about which I have no data.
 I would be very interested to find examples of these, or even just data about them.